hapi-server/data-specification/HAPI-data-access-spec-1.2-dev.md

 Time values are always strings, and the format is based on the ISO 8601
 standard: https://en.wikipedia.org/wiki/ISO_8601.

+The name of the time parameter is not constrinaed by this specification.
+However, it is strongly recommended that the time column name be "Time" or "Epoch" or some easily recognizable label.

 Incoming time values
 --------------------